falcn-io/falcn/docs/typosquatting.md

 # Typosquatting Detection

-TypoSentinel flags packages with names similar to popular libraries that may be deceptive.
+Falcn flags packages with names similar to popular libraries that may be deceptive.

 ## What to Check
 - Publisher reputation and package history